MDK-Packs/IoT_Socket/documentation/src/IoT_Socket_Using.md

 - **Custom**: adds the API header file (`iot_socket.h`) to the include list and enables a template for custom IoT Socket implementation.
 See \ref iot_socket_custom for details.
 - **MDK-Network**: provides IoT Socket implementation for the [MDK-Middleware Network stack](https://www.keil.com/pack/doc/mw/Network/html/index.html).
 - **Mux**: implements IoT Socket Multiplexer that allows to retarget communication to a different socket interface at run-time (for example from wireless to wired).
+See \ref iot_socket_mux for details.
 - **WiFi**: provides IoT Socket over [CMSIS-Driver WiFi interface](https://arm-software.github.io/CMSIS_5/Driver/html/group__wifi__interface__gr.html).
 - **lwIP**: implements IoT Socket on top of the [lwIP stack](https://en.wikipedia.org/wiki/LwIP).

 You can add an IoT Socket variant to a µVision project as follows:
 - Open [Manage Run-Time Environment](https://www.keil.com/support/man/docs/uv4/uv4_ca_rtemanager.htm).
 - Expand *IoT Utility* group, then *Socket (API)* group.
-- Select one target IoT Socket implementation.
+- Select a single IoT Socket implementation variant.
-- Resolve any conflicts reported in the *Validation Output* by adding required components.
+- Resolve any conflicts reported in the *Validation Output* by adding required components to the project.
 Press *OK*.

 ![IoT Socket in Run-Time Environment](./images/iot_socket_rte.png)